richardreed1995/personal-website/content/books/_index.md

 ## 10. What Got You Here Won't Get You There

-**Overview:** Marshall Goldsmith's executive coaching handbook on overcoming success-limiting behaviours.
+**Overview:** A handbook on overcoming success-limiting behaviours.

 **What I Learned:** The very behaviours that enabled early career success often become obstacles at higher levels of achievement.
 This insight helped me recognise that doing more of what made me successful initially wasn't always the answer, and sometimes doing less—particularly stopping counterproductive habits—was the key to reaching the next level.